 All writing is done in session; no homework.

 IMPORTANT: Please tell your young writer in advance that everyone will read aloud what they write at camp.
 With conviction!

-Teacher bio: Marc Tyler Nobleman is the author of more than 70 books for young readers—nonfiction and fiction, drama and humor.
-His titles include Bill the Boy Wonder: The Secret Co-Creator of Batman (which changed history, inspiring the Hulu documentary Batman and Bill, as well as a TED Talk), Boys of Steel: The Creators of Superman (which made the front page of USA Today), Brave Like My Brother, Thirty Minutes Over Oregon, and The Chupacabra Ate the Candelabra.
-He has been invited to speak/teach at schools across the country and from Thailand to Tanzania.
-He blogs about adventures in publishing at Noblemania.
+Marc is the author of 80+ books for young readers—nonfiction and fiction, drama and humor.
+His titles include Bill the Boy Wonder: The Secret Co-Creator of Batman (which changed history, inspiring the Hulu documentary Batman & Bill, as well as a TED Talk), Thirty Minutes Over Oregon: A Japanese Pilot’s World War II Story, and The Chupacabra Ate the Candelabra.

 Photos depicting students not adhering to COVID safety protocols were taken pre-pandemic.
 Learn about our COVID-19 safety policies for our summer 2021 programming.